charlesmolyneux/DesignPatterns-Swift/Documentation/Creational/Builder.md

 ### Swift Notes
 Use the @discardableResult keyword on each function that builds the request when returning `self`.
 This will suppress the `Result unused` warning.
+`Self` returns the type that conform to the protocol, opposed to `self` which refers to the value inside that type.
 ##

 **PROS**